storswiftlabs/medical-zkML-backend/README.md

 # medical-zkML-backend

-This repository contains all code for the Tailwind Traders Backend.
+This repository contains all code for the medical zkML backend.

 ## Quick Start
 Configure database connections, IPFS information, and contract addresses in the configuration file.